 Christmas Giving Tree provides clothing, toys, and household items to needy families in our community via the Catholic Charities Christmas Store.
 Christine Moore, 317-509-6236

-Coins for Cameroon is a Lenten program that gives financial aid to Dr. Ellen Einterz’ Cameroon mission.
+Coins for Cameroon is a Lenten program that gives financial aid to the Dr. Ellen Einterz Cameroon mission.
 You can offer a donation using an envelope or the coin funnel in the narthex.

-Haiti Parish Twinning provides a support relationship between St. Matthew and parishes in the village of Bois de Lance, Haiti.
-We focus on a School Friendship Program, medical care to the area, and fundraising for the special needs for the people and priest of the village.
+Haiti Parish Twinning provides a support relationship between St. Matthew (in conjunction with Christ the King) and parishes in the village of Bois de Lance, Haiti.
+We focus on a School Friendship Program and fundraising for the special needs for the people and priest of the village.
 We organize mission trips of service to the area.
 Learn more.
 Robert Kowal, 317-985-1026; David Siler, 317-845-0094; or Jan Baele, 317-405-7306

 Lenten Fish Fry dinners offer great food and fellowship on Fridays as scheduled during Lent.
 Volunteers are needed to set up, cook, serve, and clean up.
 Jan Baele, 317-405-7306; Angel Bates; or Tim Jerger, 317-849-1585

 Men’s Club is a social and outreach group that assists with church and school needs.
 Men’s Club usually meets the first Thursday of each month.
 Men’s Club is open to all parish men 21 years of age and older.
 Be part of our fellowship and make a difference in our parish community.
-Kevin Spellacy
+Doug Stahly

 Peace Meal Committee provides meals for bereaved family and friends after funeral services.
 Volunteers bring a dish or help serve and clean up.
 Joan Pacheco, 317-842-1302.